monistdavid/KNOWLEDGE/Problem/DIstillation_LLM/purpose.md

-In the Distilling project, we want to decrease the size of the large language model
+we want to decrease the size of the large language model, while remain the performance